Last updated on May 12, 2026

 Of course, just straight up copying the first spell you sling each turn is going to be one of the top instant and sorcery payoffs in the game, especially when it's on a planeswalker body that either adds mana or digs through your library to cast those spells.
 Chandra, Hope's Beacon is one of the best walkers you can run in a burn deck, copying any huge Crackle with Powers you cast or just keeping the pressure on with its own burn ability.

-Kiln Fiend used to be a staple in burn decks in Pauper and, personally, I think it’s still fighting the good fight.
+Kiln Fiend used to be a staple in Pauper burn decks and personally I think it’s still fighting the good fight.
 Back before we had prowess, this Kiln Fiend effect would show up from time to time at different power levels (see: Nivix Cyclops).
-Two mana for an at least 4/2 attacker makes Kiln Fiend one of the most valuable spell-slinger synergies printed at common.
+Two mana for a minimum 4/2 attacker makes Kiln Fiend one of the most valuable spellslinger synergies printed at common.

-Another Pauper all-star right now is Murmuring Mystic.
-This 4-mana 1/5 spits out 1/1 Bird Illusions with flying for each instant or sorcery you cast, making it an effective payoff in control decks that want to slowly build up a board presence while they cast their Essence Scatters and Negates to slow their opponents down.
-Its big toughness helps it survive damage-based removal and makes it a fairly effective blocker for you to play defense.
+Another Pauper all-star, Murmuring Mystic spits out 1/1 Bird Illusions with flying for each instant or sorcery you cast, making it an effective payoff in control decks that want to slowly build up a board presence while they cast their Essence Scatters and Negates to slow their opponents down.
+Its high toughness helps it survive damage-based removal and makes it a fairly effective blocker for you to play defense.

 #17.
 Urabrask / The Great Work

-Okay, I said I wasn’t going to talk about prowess cards, but Balmor, Battlemage Captain basically gives your entire board prowess and trample for each instant or sorcery you cast.
-It doesn’t include the toughness buff that prowess gets, but the trample keyword should be enough for you to swing with reckless abandon and still get damage through.
+Okay, I said I wasn’t going to talk about prowess cards, but Balmor, Battlemage Captain basically gives your entire board prowess and trample when you cast an instant or sorcery.
+It doesn’t include the toughness buff that prowess gets, but trample should be enough for you to swing with reckless abandon and still get damage through.

 A free flashback each turn is insanely good, and the fun little minigame Gale, Waterdeep Prodigy makes you play to trade instants and sorceries out of the graveyard is one of the best ways to do it.
 Swapping between instants and sorceries requires a little bit of planning, but there are tons of combos where Gale’s storming off from your graveyard almost by itself.